Xyveran/AI-Compiler-Pipeline/README.md

 a terminal value looks identical to a live output.
 The outputs field in the model format solves this cleanly, and threads through HLGraph → LLGraph so it's available to passes after lowering.

+#### Limitations

+This project models a simplified compiler pipeline and does not implement full SSA form, type systems, or hardware-specific code generation.
+It is intended as an educational exploration of compiler design concepts rather than a production compiler.

 ##### What's Next